The Christmas Train at Irvine Park Railroad opened for 2023 on November 24th.

-- Christmas Train tickets must be purchased online and sell out every year (mark your calendar for next November!).
-The cost is $15 for the train ride (children 24 months and younger ride free) and it’s the only way you get to go see Santa Claus.
+Christmas Train tickets must be purchased online and sell out every year (mark your calendar for next November!).
+The cost is $20-$35 for the train ride (children 24 months and younger ride free) and it’s the only way you get to go see Santa Claus.
 You will need to pick your day and time and reserve your spot on the train.
-There is also an online ticket purchase fee of $7.50 per order (not per ticket) so reserve for your whole family all in one order to make sure you get on the same train.
+There is also an online processing fee of $10.00 per order (not per ticket) so reserve for your whole family all in one order to make sure you get on the same train.
 Read all the details in the FAQ section towards the bottom of their Christmas train page before you buy.

-- Irvine Regional Park charges a fee to enter during regular operating hours – $3.00 on weekdays and $5.00 on weekends and $7.00 on holidays.
-Arrive after 5:00pm for free entry to Irvine Regional Park – or come even earlier and enjoy all that Irvine Regional Park has to offer in addition to this special holiday event.
+How to save a few bucks: Irvine Regional Park charges a fee to enter during regular operating hours – $3.00 on weekdays and $5.00 on weekends and $7.00 on holidays.
+Arrive after 5:00pm for free entry to Irvine Regional Park – or come even earlier to get your money’s worth out of the park entrance fee to enjoy all that Irvine Regional Park has to offer in addition to this special holiday event.

-Disclosure: Every year, we receive complimentary access to Irvine Park Railroad during their media preview night in 2016.
+Disclosure: In the past, we’ve received complimentary access to Irvine Park Railroad during their media preview night.
 However, the Christmas Train at Irvine Park Railroad is an annual tradition for my family and we go anyways!
 Read full disclosure policy.

 Photo credit: Lisa Lasater